TBI Treatment and Management in Nursing Care

 • Apathy

-Other things that influence SDH are age, other medical conditions, medications that influence clotting.
+Other things that influence SDH are age, other medical conditions, and medications that influence clotting.

 Ask yourself...

-1. In this case scenario, what was the cause of this patients SDH?
+3. In this case scenario, what was the cause of this patient’s SDH?

-2. Based on the last assessment of this patient, can you identify anymore symptoms of a possible SDH?
+4. Based on the last assessment of this patient, can you identify any other symptoms of a possible SDH?

-3. When you care for your next trauma patient which assessment findings will you monitor more closely?
+5. When you care for your next trauma patient, which assessment findings will you monitor more closely?

 Diagnosing and Treating SDH

-A computed tomography (CT) scan or magnetic resonance imaging (MRI) are the two diagnostic interventions that are usually ordered to outline any potential TBI treatment (3).
+A computed tomography (CT) scan or magnetic resonance imaging (MRI) is the two diagnostic interventions usually ordered to outline any potential TBI treatment (3).

-Treatment of SDH depends on the patient severity and can range from watchful waiting to brain surgery.
+Treatment of SDH depends on the patient’s severity and can range from watchful waiting to brain surgery.

 If a patient has a small SDH with mild symptoms, the provider may recommend close observation and a repeated CT of the head to assess for changes.